jrminter/replace_pweave/README.md

 In 2012 [John Cook](https://www.johndcook.com/blog/2012/12/20/basics-of-sweave-and-pweave/)
 explained how to make reproducible reports in Python using `Pweave` to process the code chunks.
-The entire document is composed in \LaTeX.
+The entire document is composed in $\LaTeX$.

 `Rmarkdown` in RStudio integrates an environment where most text is written in `markdown`.  \LaTeX is supported and is used mostly for mathematics.
 One can